-A: The experience showed me how much of a vulnerable experience group work is, especially in the humanitarian aid sector.
-When we walked in, we were all separate, we had our own expertise and ideas about how things should be done.
+A: The experience showed me how vulnerable an experience group work is, especially in the humanitarian aid sector.
+When we walked in, we were all separate, and we had our own expertise and ideas about how things should be done.
 However, as we progressed through the exercise, we found a number of failures when we ignored each other in favor of how we saw the problem and its solution.
-When we walked out, we were all a single group because we had learned to set our egos aside, we had accepted that vulnerability was a necessary component of team-building, and we had developed a genuine sense of empathy for each other.
-Personally, this was really valuable because it helped me manage social anxiety, it helped me be braver, and it taught me how to manage fear and stress.
+When we walked out, we were all a single group, because we had learned to set our egos aside.
+We had accepted that vulnerability was a necessary component of team-building, and we had developed a genuine sense of empathy for each other.
+Personally, this was really valuable, because it helped me manage social anxiety, it helped me be braver, and it taught me how to manage fear and stress.

 Q: Can you recall something about the exercise that has helped you in your studies?

 A: The exercise really taught me to hold firm to the values and capabilities of my organization when entering into a disaster scenario.
-One of the most challenging moments for me was being asked for aid that we weren't prepared to give and so I had to say no to someone in need.
-I think this is idealism meets the hard-edge of reality and it was a moment in which I had to be an active agent in a very tense situation, but it taught me how to keep a clear head through it all and to rely on my team for support.
+One of the most challenging moments for me was being asked for aid that we weren't prepared to give, and so I had to say no to someone in need.
+I think this is idealism meeting the hard edge of reality, and it was a moment in which I had to be an active agent in a very tense situation, but it taught me how to keep a clear head through it all and to rely on my team for support.
 In contrast, the most relieving moment was when a teammate jumped in and backed me up.
-I didn't even have to signal for help, we had known each other enough, and had gone through the process of trusting each other, that he could read the situation.
+I didn't even have to signal for help.
+We had known each other enough, and had gone through the process of trusting each other, that he could read the situation.
 I think that's one of the greatest parts of the scenario: learning that being vulnerable is not synonymous with weakness, that it is a requisite part of genuine relationships and effective teams.